ABOUT

 -

-Her work authentically advocates for global social justice by amplifying marginalized voices and communities.
+Kelsey’s work advocates for global social justice by amplifying marginalized voices and communities.

-With a background in documentary journalism, communication, and digital content strategy, Kelsey leads a successful career distinguished by her drive in creating poignant narratives and human-centric projects.
+With a background in documentary journalism, communication, and digital content strategy, she leads a successful career distinguished by her drive in creating poignant narratives and human-centric projects.

 -

-Through cultivated connections of respect. she has spent decades fostering relationships rooted in trust.
-This approach offers her unique access to document cultures as they modernize and adapt to the pressure of our ever changing word.
-Kelsey's technical production expertise serves diverse communities by supporting through visual anthropolgy.
+Through cultivated connections of respect, she has spent decades fostering relationships rooted in trust.
+Kelsey's technical production skills serves diverse communities in amplifying their own voices.

 -

-Kelsey imparts her expertise by teaching documentary filmmaking and podcasting as an instructor vat Stanford University, leading National Geographic student expeditions, and advising nonprofit organizations in community-led media projects.
+Kelsey shares her expertise by teaching documentary filmmaking and podcasting.
+She has taught at Stanford University, led National Geographic student expeditions, and advises nonprofit organizations in community-led media projects.

 -

-Kelsey is currently doctoral student at University of British Columbia pursuing an Interdisciplinary Studies degree that combines visual anthropology, indigenous knowledge, political science, media, and environmental studies.
+Kelsey is a doctoral student at University of British Columbia, pursuing an Interdisciplinary Studies degree that combines visual anthropology, Indigenous knowledge, political science, media, and environmental studies.

 -